oscar-cluster/oscar/_wikis/Githubinstructions.md

 Before you begin, it is strongly recommended that you take a few moments to look over the github guide line [Github Guides](https://guides.github.com/).
 It is a valuable resource whether you are a long time programmer or just getting started.

 The OSCAR Github Code Repository supports anonymous cloning.
-However, to commit your code in, you will need to create a github account and join our project (https://github.com/oscar-cluster/).
-To create a github account, please refer to the link (https://github.com/join).
-To request for an access to the oscar-cluster project, please email us at [mailto:oscar-devel@lists.sourceforge.net oscar-devel@lists.sourceforge.net].
+However, to commit your code in, you will need to create a github account and join [our project](https://github.com/oscar-cluster/).
+To create a github account, please refer to the [link](https://github.com/join).
+To request for an access to the oscar-cluster project, please email us at [oscar-devel](mailto:oscar-devel@lists.sourceforge.net).

 You will need a [Git](https://git-scm.com/downloads) to clone our codes.

-Let's try to check code out...
+Let's try to check codes out...

 For cloning the oscar github repository, the command is: